Funding opportunity

 • cellular agriculture

-Further to this, there are additional existing hubs continuing work, where EPSRC would not fund substantial overlap, and you are advised to ensure this is the case:
+Further to this, there are additional existing hubs continuing work, where we would not fund substantial overlap, and you are advised to ensure this is the case:

-Proposals must demonstrably lie primarily within the remit of EPSRC and must be within the scope of this funding opportunity.
+Proposals must demonstrably lie primarily within our remit and must be within the scope of this funding opportunity.
 The research challenges must lie primarily within manufacturing.
-Any proposals that EPSRC deems out of remit or scope may be rejected without reference to peer review.
+Any proposals that we deem out of remit or scope may be rejected without reference to peer review.

 Responsible innovation